awesto/django-shop/docs/reference/catalog.rst

 Catalog
 =======

-The catalog presumably is that part, where customers of our e-commerce site hopefully spend most of their time.
+The catalog presumably is that part, where customers of our e-commerce site spend most of their time.
 Often it even makes sense, to start the :ref:`reference/catalog-list` on the main landing page.

-In this documentation we presume that categories of products are built up using specially tagged CMS pages in combination with a `django-CMS apphook`_.
-This works perfectly well for most implementation, but some sites may require categories implemented independently of the CMS.
+In this documentation we presume that categories of products are built up using specially tagged **django-CMS** pages in combination with a `django-CMS apphook`_.
+This works perfectly well for most implementations, but some sites may require categories implemented independently of the CMS.

 Using an external **django-SHOP** plugin for managing categories is a very conceivable solution, and we will see separate implementations for this feature request.
-Using such an external category plugin can make sense, if this e-commerce site requires hundreds of hierarchical levels and/or these categories require a set of attributes which are not available in CMS pages.
-If you are going to use externally implemented categories, please refer to their documentation, since in this document, we proceed using CMS pages as categories.
+Using such an external category plugin can make sense, if an e-commerce site requires hundreds of hierarchical levels and/or these category implementations can provide functionality, which is not available in **django-CMS** pages.
+If you are going to use externally implemented categories, please refer to their documentation, since in this document, we proceed using standard CMS pages as product categories.

+It should be emphasized, that nowadays the classical hierarchy of categories is no longer contemporary.
+Instead many merchants tag their products with different attributes.
+This provides a better browsing experience, since customers usually filter by product characteristics, rather than categories.

 A nice aspect of **django-SHOP** is, that it doesn't require the programmer to write any special Django Views in order to render the catalog.
 Instead all merchant dependent business logic goes